skeeto/skeeto.github.com/_posts/2016-11-13-Zero-allocation-Trie-Traversal.markdown

    the iterator grows the stack automatically, which would mean iteration could fail at any point in the middle.

-3. In order to destroy the trie it, needs to be traversed: Freeing memory first requires allocating memory.
+3. In order to destroy the trie, it needs to be traversed: Freeing memory first requires allocating memory.
 If the program is out of memory, it cannot destroy the trie to clean up before handling the situation, nor to make more memory available.
 It's not good for